-Mediated Settlements Claverhouse AWAP Percent (Number) Percent (Number) Resolved by staff of the mechanism and warrantor has complied.
-100.0% (51) 99.2% (132) Resolved by staff of the mechanism and time for compliance has occurred and warrantor has not yet complied.
-0.0% (0) 0.8% (1) Total Mediated Cases 100.0% (51) 100.0% (133)
+Mediated Settlements Claverhouse AWAP Percent (Number) Percent (Number) Resolved by staff of the mechanism and warrantor has complied within the timeframe specified in the agreement.
+94,9% (37) 99.2% (119) Resolved by staff of the mechanism and time for compliance has occurred and warrantor has not yet complied.
+5.1% (2) 0.8% (1) Total Mediated Cases 100.0% (39) 100.0% (120)

-The survey data shows that the manufacturer complied with 100.0 percent of mediated cases within the timeframe specified in the agreement.
+The survey data shows that the manufacturer complied with 94.9 percent of mediated cases within the timeframe specified in the agreement.
 AWAP indices show that the AWAP complied with 99.2 percent of mediated cases within the timeframe specified in the agreement.
+At the time the survey was administered, it is important to note that all users whose cases were mediated reported receiving what was specified in their agreement.

-The statistics "resolved by the staff of the mechanism and warrantor has complied" and "resolved by the staff of the mechanism and time for compliance has occurred, and warrantor has not complied" fall within the margin of error and are in agreement.
+The statistics "resolved by the staff of the mechanism and warrantor has complied" and "resolved by the staff of the mechanism and time for compliance has occurred, and warrantor has not complied" fall within the margin of error (±4.9) and are in agreement.

 It is important to note, that AWAP indices include cases for which the time for compliance has not occurred.
-The indices show nine mediated cases in this category.
+The indices show eight (8) mediated cases in this category.
 Since only closed cases are used in the Claverhouse study, this statistic cannot be compared.
-If these cases were included, the breakdown of AWAP cases would be 93.0 percent complied, 0.7 percent warrantor has not complied, and 6.3 percent resolved and time for compliance has not occurred.